Divija-Arora/DivijaShell/README.md

 > Prints all the commands which were given to the shell along with their validity (i.e. whether they were valid or not) in the current session.

 ![Image of Yaktocat](/static/history.png)
 I have used a bit of concept of pipelining to implement this feature to send information from child processes to parent process.
+This command marks the invalid commands with RED color and valid commands with BLUE color.
 #### 8. ```prompt```
 > Used to change the prompt name of the shell.